tropicsquare/tropic01-wolfssl-test/README.md

 ### Build wolfSSL
 1. Clone wolfSSL from the wolfSSL GitHub (n/a yet)

-(temporarily solution until the PR is accepted to clone from [this fork](https://github.com/kosmax871/wolfssl.git) and checkout tropic01-dev branch)
+(temporarily solution until the official PR is accepted is to clone from [this fork](https://github.com/kosmax871/wolfssl.git) and checkout tropic01-dev branch)

 1. Make sure that the version of wolfSSL supports TROPIC01 - check if the folder wolfssl/wolfcrypt/src/port/tropicsquare exists